Darkonia at Colliders: Properties of dark bound states

 \subsection{Bound-state masses and wave functions}

 For the darkonium phenomenology at colliders, we consider bound states that are made of one dark fermion and one dark antifermion.
 Stable bound states can also be formed from two dark fermions or two dark antifermions if the binding force is scalar.
 Such bound states could have non-trivial cosmological consequences, but are more challenging to be produced at colliders.
-We do not consider them in this work.
-Furthermore, we concentrate on the lowest-lying bound states with zero orbital angular momentum $L = 0$ (with one exception of including $L=1$ in the $\mbox{F}_{\rm S}$ model).
+The reason is that, to conserve the dark fermion number, a total of four particles must be produced — two dark fermions and two dark antifermions.
+Since four-particle production at colliders is phase-space suppressed, fermion-fermion or antifermion-antifermion bound states are less likely to be produced.

 Using the notation of $^{2S+1}L_J$ and $J^{PC}$, we consider the following lowest bound states for the three models:

 We include all bound states that can be singly produced at colliders.
 For example, in the $\mbox{F}_{\rm S}$ model, the $0^{++}$ bound state $h_d$\footnote{Here, the notation is different from the charmonium and bottomonium systems, where the $0^{++}$ state is denoted as $\chi_{c0}$ or $\chi_{b0}$.} can mix with the force carrier $S$ and directly couple to the SM sector.